 In accordance with the applicable cultural resource regulations, a preliminary overview of cultural resources within the San Diego NWR was prepared in 2010.
 This overview was prepared to assemble known information about the cultural resources located within and near the Refuge, to identify gaps in the existing database, and to establish procedures for ensuring compliance with all applicable cultural resource regulations in the context of the CCP process.
-This document is retained at the San Diego NWR Complex office and at the the USFWS Region 8 Cultural Resources Team office.
+The findings of this overview are summarized in the sections that follow.

-The federally recognized tribes in San Diego County were initially contacted about the CCP process for the San Diego NWR in June 2006.
+Also in accordance with applicable cultural resource regulations, the federally recognized tribes in San Diego County were initially contacted about the CCP process for the San Diego NWR in June 2006.
 At that time, comments regarding the process and any concerns related to tribal interests were solicited.
 No responses from the tribes were received, including any comments regarding traditional uses or the potential existence of sacred sites.
-All federally recognized tribes have also received Planning Updates that provided information to keep interested parties updated on the progress of the CCP.
+Several Planning Updates have also been sent to all of the federally recognized tribes to keep them updated on the progress of the CCP.
 In 2010, Refuge staff met with representatives of the Sycuan Band of the Kumeyaay Nation to review the CCP process and discuss potential management alternatives.
-Discussions with the Sycuan Band of the Kumeyaay Nation and the Kumeyaay-Diegueño Land Conservancy are ongoing regarding potential access onto the Refuge through lands they manage.
-Refuge staff looks forward to a continuing relationship with the Sycuan Band, other tribes, and various Kumeyaay organizations in ensuring the protection of cultural resources on Refuge lands.

-4.4.2 Cultural Context
+3.4.2 Cultural Setting